Welcome to my income report for February 2019

-A new challenger bank, Trinity bank, has entered Czech market.
+A new challenger bank, Trinity bank, has entered the Czech market.

-Unfortunately, this bank focuses primarily on affluent client segment and is not in need of client deposits.
+Unfortunately, this bank focuses primarily on the affluent client segment and does not need client deposits.

 Therefore their savings products are average at best.

-Another bank, Moneta Money bank planned a big merger with most hip digital bank in the Czech market, Air bank, but the deal fell through.
+Another bank, Moneta Money bank planned a big merger with most hip digital banks in the Czech market, Air bank, but the deal fell through.